teabow/android-json-data-cache/README.md

 # android-json-data-cache
 Json data cache for Android using SQLite.

-You can use this cache to store you web services results and retrieve them in offline mode.
+You can use this cache to store your web services results and retrieve them in offline mode.

 Simple as this sample :
 ```java